Bethnal Green: Bethnal Green tube disaster

-On 3 March 1943, the air-raid Civil defence siren sounded at 8:17 pm, causing a flow of people down the staircase which had no lights on from the street level into the incomplete Bethnal Green tube station, which had been requisitioned in 1940 by the Metropolitan Borough of Bethnal Green under the supervision of the Regional Commissioners.
-The panic itself began at 8:27 coinciding with the sound of an anti-aircraft battery (possibly the recently installed Z battery) being fired at nearby Victoria Park.
-In the wet, dark conditions the crowd was surging forward towards the shelter when a woman tripped on the stairs, causing many others to fall.
-Within a few seconds 300 people were crushed into the tiny stairwell, resulting in the deaths of 173 people (most of whom were women and children) who were crushed and asphyxiated.
-Although a report was filed by Eric Linden with the Daily Mail, who witnessed it, the report was never published.
+On 3 March 1943, an air raid warning sounded at 8:17 pm, causing a flow of people down the narrow staircase, with no handrail, of the uncompleted Bethnal Green tube station, wet from rain and only dimly lit due to blackout precautions, to shelter from bombs.
+(The station had been requisitioned in 1940 by the Metropolitan Borough of Bethnal Green under the supervision of the Regional Commissioners.)
+A crowd crush ensued, thought to have been triggered by a woman carrying a baby tripping on the stairs.
+A new anti-aircraft rocket being test-fired in nearby Victoria Park caused panic, being thought to be a German weapon.
+The panic began at 8:27.

+In the wet, dark conditions, a woman tripped on the crowded stairs, causing many others to fall.
+Within a few seconds 300 people were crushed in the narrow stairwell, causing the deaths of 173 people, mostly women and 62 children, who were crushed and asphyxiated.
+A report was filed by Eric Linden, who witnessed the incident, with the Daily Mail, but not published.
 Very little information was provided at the time.
-The results of the official investigation were not released until 1946.
+The outcome of a government inquiry was not made public until 1946 to avoid a propaganda win for the enemy and to protect public morale.
 It was the largest loss of life in a single incident on the London Underground network.

+Director Steve McQueen made a 2024 film, Blitz, about the wartime bombing of London (the Blitz), depicting and partly inspired by this event.

 Post-war

-Bethnal Green tube station opened on 4 December 1946 on the Central Line and is between Liverpool Street and Mile End on the London Underground, however construction of the Central line's eastern extension into then-Essex was started in the 1930s, and the tunnels were largely complete at the outbreak of the Second World War although rails were not laid.
+Bethnal Green tube station opened on 4 December 1946 on the Central line and is between Liverpool Street and Mile End on the London Underground, however construction of the Central line's eastern extension into then-Essex was started in the 1930s, and the tunnels were largely complete at the outbreak of the Second World War although rails were not laid.

 The book Family and Kinship in East London (1957) shows an improvement in working class life.
 Husbands in the sample population no longer went out to drink but spent time with the family.
 As a result, both birth rate and infant death rate fell drastically and local prosperity increased.

 The famous criminals, the Kray twins, lived and operated in the area during the 1950s and 1960s, with a gang known as The Firm.

-During the 21 July 2005 London bombings, a number 26 bus was targeted by Muktar Said Ibrahim, who attempted to explode a device while the bus was on Hackney Road from Waterloo, near the corner of Columbia Road.
-The bomb caused a small explosion but did not detonate as intended, and there were no deaths or significant damage.
+St Barnabas Community Fete was an annual fête and music festival held on Wennington Green in Mile End Park.

 In 2015, three children Amira Abase, Shamima Begum, and Kadiza Sultana appeared in the press, referred to as the Bethnal Green trio.
 All three had attended the Bethnal Green Academy before leaving home to join the Islamic State of Iraq and the Levant (ISIL).